-How Do Pawn Shop Reality Shows Differ From Reality?
+How Do Pawn Shop Reality Shows Differ From Reality TV?

 A visit to your local pawn shop may result in a high-interest loan versus a dramatic trade of merchandise for heaps of cash.